tusssars11/Equitable-AI-for-Dermatology/README.md

 Check out [this guide](https://drive.google.com/file/d/1kYKaVNR\_l7Abx2kebs3AdDi6TlPviC3q/view) from the Algorithmic Justice League for inspiration!

 1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)

+   To address model fairness, we applied weighted random sampling to ensure balanced representation across skin tones during training.
+Data augmentation techniques such as flipping, rotation, and brightness adjustments were used to improve the model’s robustness and reduce bias.
+Additionally, we used class weighting to minimize the impact of underrepresented skin tones, and evaluated model performance using fairness metrics across different Fitzpatrick Skin Types (FST).

 2. What broader impact could your work have?
+   Our work contributes to reducing diagnostic biases in dermatology AI systems, potentially leading to more equitable healthcare outcomes.
+By improving model performance for darker skin tones, we help mitigate the risk of misdiagnosis and delayed treatments for underrepresented populations.
+Additionally, this project can serve as a framework for develop in fair AI models in other medical fields, promoting responsible AI use in healthcare.

 ---